puhalskib/yt-subscription-terminal/README.md

   --format FORMAT, -f FORMAT
-                        look for specified format (default: 720) --load, -l            load from saved subscription videos (no fetching)
+                        look for specified format (default: 720) --load, -l            load from saved subscription videos (no fetching) --profile PROFILE, -p PROFILE
+                        fetch videos only from a certain profile (default: def)
 ```

 ## Config

 If you wan't to change the number of threads the script uses to get better performance, change the THREADNUM variable at the top of the script (defaut 12).
 For the number of videos gathered per channel change CHANNEL_VIDEO_NUM (defaut 4, max 15).
 This will not make the fetching take longer, will only effect the subs file size and read and write times.
 Change THUMBNAIL to True to load thumbnails.

+Add profiles by creating a new profile.txt (aaa.txt, abc.txt, etc...) with the urls for that profile.
+Use the profile with "-p PROFILE_NAME".

 ## TODO

 - audio only
-- format selector on video (like ytfzf)
-- script (or optional flag) to automatically import subsrciptions from the google takeout
+- script (or optional flag) to automatically import subscriptions from the google takeout
 - toggle to keep track of history
 - have some indicator that a video has been watched if history is enabled